Luk13Mad/DNA-SHAZAM/README.md

 FASTA files of mtDNA can for example be obtained from MITOMAP database (https://www.mitomap.org)

-implementation in rust as command line tool pending
+implementation in rust as command line tool [here](https://github.com/Luk13Mad/dnasr)

 -----------------------------------------------------------
 to run on a FASTA file with methylated data execute: